rifandani/react-app/docs/application-overview.md

 ```

 Open up https://localhost/, then restart the server, you will see a notification ask you to restart reload the offline content.

+## Maintaining

+- Update dependencies weekly using dependencies updater.
+I recommend using Vscode extensions: [Vscode Ecosystem](https://marketplace.visualstudio.com/items?itemName=rifandani.vscode-ecosystem) (also maintained by myself)
+- When you update `@playwright/test`, don't forget to also download new browser binaries and their dependencies by running `pnpm test:install`

 ## Deployment